stephcole/Project-Wiki/FAQ.md

 3. Why can't I run any manage.py commands?
 -For this, you would want to make sure you are in the correct directory in which the manage.py file is located.
 4. How long should I be working on a roadblock before I reach out for help?
 -This is dependent on each person, however, we recommend giving yourself about an hour trying to debug the issue and/or doing research.
-You would not want to spend too much time debugging as this can result
+If you don't know where to start in the process of debugging, go ahead and reach out to an instructor, we can help point you in the right direction!
+Also, it is perfectly acceptable to clarify with an instructor exactly what kind of help you are looking for, have that be hints, resources, jumping on a screen-share, etc.